 subject heading(s): similes about hair compared to flowers

 The comparison of hair here to hyacinth blossoms is analogous to the comparison of hair with myrtle blossoms, as at I.17.051–052. [[GN 2017.05.04 via HPC 296n80.]]

 See the anchor comment at O.04.489 on root duk-/deuk-‘continue’

 This adjective adeukḗs occurs in contexts referring to an interrupted sequence.
-Nausicaa is concerned that the Phaeacians may make the kind of utterance, phēmis, that is adeukḗs for her reputation.
+Nausicaa is concerned that the Phaeacians may say something, as expressed by the noun phēmis ‘something said’, that is adeukḗs for her reputation.
 Good reputation is conceived as a steady stream of speech, the interruption of which threatens to produce a bad reputation. [[GN 2017.05.30 via PP 44.]]

 BA = Best of the Achaeans, Nagy 1979/1999.

 GMP = Greek Mythology and Poetics, Nagy 1990b.